 It's actually not that difficult.
 The infrared camera is sensitive enough to show variations in heat, and different animals have different body temperatures.
 For example, dogs are significantly warmer than deer, so dogs show up brighter on the infrared video image.
 The image also reflects size -- a deer will show up as a smaller dot than a moose or a cow will.
 Also, deer are seldom alone.
 They hang out in groups.
 So if there's a lone spot of light, chances are good it's something other than a deer.

 Of course, there's still a chance a deer will wander away from the group, and maybe there's a big dog out there that has a low body temperature.
 The system can't always be perfectly accurate, but it's far more accurate than any other method.
 It can get a close to perfect count in wide open spaces where body heat is unobstructed by overlying foliage [source: PADCNR].
 In moderately dense forests, FLIR is up to 90 percent accurate, and in very dense forests it can count deer with up to 50 percent accuracy [source: PADCNR].
 That may seem low, but it's still better than the 40 percent achieved by the older methods.
 Using FLIR surveys, forest-management services can adjust hunting limitations and conservation efforts based on better information to begin with.

-For more information on animal surveys and related topics, look over the links on the next page.
+For more information on animal surveys and related topics, look over the links below.

 - Animal FindIR.
 AITscan. http://www.aitscan.com/animalfindir.php

 - Faber, Harold.
 "Outdoors: Counting Deer."
 The New York Times.
 Sept.
 26, 1988. http://query.nytimes.com/gst/fullpage.html?res=940DEEDB153AF935A1575AC0A96E948260